Gaalpos/github-pages-test/README.md

 Now go to "Pages" on the repository settings.
 You should see the deploy link there once its fully deployed.

 Enjoy :)

+UDPDATE: I think you need to run " npm run deploy" for the web to update after a push.
+Not sure tho.
+Anyway i dont think doing that can hurt anything.